acyeh-lab/NetMHCIIPan/README.md

 ```
 Note the first line is the label, and the second line is the peptide / sequence of interest.
 For this example, we have created a list of CMV peptide files in the folder "CMV Peptides".
 The directory of folder containin all peptide files will be used as input for running NetMHCIIPan.
 Let us set for example, all the peptide files in the directory "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" (replace with your directory).

 For this run, download all the ".txt" files in the "CMV Peptides" folder in the repository into your directory.
+Folder is also accessible here "https://github.com/acyeh-lab/NetMHCIIPan/tree/main/CMV%20Peptides".

 # Run shell script